ut-ims-robotics/pool-thesis-2023-moveit2-examples/python_examples/README.md

-This package is made for learning MoveIt 2 MoveItPy library.
+# This package is made for learning MoveIt 2 MoveItPy.

+This package contains code examples for visualizing and controlling a Franka Emika Panda robot with MoveIt 2 using MoveItPy API.

-Keep in mind that Python support is still in development for MoveIt 2.
+>Keep in mind that Python support is still in development for MoveIt 2.
+You should use the **main** branch of MoveIt 2.

 ## Running with Panda
 * Make sure you have this package in your workspace and it is built with Colcon.